Looking for a dramatic foliage plant to bring visual interest to a shady landscape? It’s time to try the Fire and Ice hosta!

-The Fire and Ice Hosta is a medium-sized hosta variety from Minnesota known for its stunning variegated leaves and its tolerance to shade.
+The Fire and Ice hosta is a medium-sized hosta variety from Minnesota known for its highly-contrasting variegated leaves and its tolerance to shade.
 The leaves of these ornamental perennial plants have dark green edges and white centers, creating a dramatic effect.
 Fire and Ice is a reverse-colored ‘sport’ of the popular Patriot Hosta.

 How should you care for your Fire and Ice hosta and what else do you need to know about this plant species before purchasing and caring for one?

-The Fire and Ice Hosta is an American hybrid hosta variety bred by Hans Hansen of Shady Oaks Nursery (Minnesota).
-The Fire and Ice Hosta was introduced in 1999 as a reversed-color sport of the Patriot hosta, and has since become one of the most popular hosta cultivars in North America.
+The Fire and Ice hosta is an American hybrid variety bred by Hans Hansen of Shady Oaks Nursery (Minnesota).
+The Fire and Ice hosta was introduced in 1999 as a reversed-color sport of the Patriot hosta and has since become one of the most popular hosta cultivars in North America.

 One of the appealing factors for the Fire and Ice hosta plants is their unique and stunning leaf design.
-These plants portray a gorgeous pure white in the center of each leaf which spreads and fills the entire center of the leaf.
-On the border of the leaf, there is a deep rich green color that beautifully contrasts against the white, creating this wildly unique leaf appearance.
+These plants have a gorgeous pure white in the center of each leaf.
+On the border of the leaf, there is a deep rich green color that beautifully contrasts with white, creating a unique appearance.

-Fire and Ice Hosta plants tend to form an upright mound shape about a foot wide and 8″ high.
+Fire and Ice hosta plants tend to form an upright mound shape about a foot wide and 8″ high.
 The leaves tend to be about 6″ long and 4″ wide in the middle.
-Depending on how well you care for your Fire and Ice hosta plant, your leaf sizes will vary.
-Most commonly, hosta plants in the best condition will have larger leaves than their neglected counterparts.
+Depending on how well you care for your Fire and Ice hosta plant and its general growing environment, your leaf sizes will vary.
+Most commonly, hosta plants in the best conditions will have larger leaves than their neglected counterparts.

 When planting any hosta plant, you will want to plant them in early spring or fall (right after the summer heat fades).
 Fire and Ice hosta plants as well as other types of hosta plants tend to bloom in late June or early July.